novastra/NeatoWrite/README.md

 <h3>Software</h3>
 The script is quite simple :
 <ol>
+<li>It checks the kernel to determine the OS between Gnu-Linux and MacOS</li>
 <li>It tries to get the last connected and corresponding serial port (last 10 mins) and to connect to it.</li>
 <li>It it fails you have to type the path to the port.</li>
 <li>Once it has succedeed, you type the string of characters you want to write.</li>